Symptoms and diagnosis of bowel cancer

 Symptoms of bowel cancer

-• Trapped wind or fullness in your tummy.
+• Feeling a lump anywhere in your tummy.

-Not everyone will get every symptom and symptoms do not present in a particular order.
+Not everyone will get every symptom, or get symptoms in any particular order.

 If you notice any of these changes, always get them checked by your GP.